 Step 1: Replace a bad burner or socket

-exchange the burner with one that you
+Test the burner by replacing the burner that doesn’t work with one that you know does.

 Step 2: Replace the switch

 Test the switch.
 Unplug the range and turn on the burner.
 Remove the wire from the H1 terminal.
 Set the tester to RX-1 and place the probes on the H1 and H2 terminals.
 Replace the switch if the tester reading doesn’t change.

 Remove the knob and the screws that hold the old switch in place.
 Install the new switch and replace the screws.
 You may have to install one of the included adapters so your knob will fit.